oracle-livelabs/goldengate/atp-objectstorage/extract/extract.md

 10. On the Properties File page, locate `gg.eventhandler.oci.compartment`, and then replace the placeholder with your compartment's OCID.

-  >**NOTE:** *You can find your compartment name in your Workshop Details.
-Copy the compartment OCID from the Compartments page in the Oracle Cloud console.
-You can enter `Compartments` into the search bar, or locate **Compartments** in the Oracle Cloud console navigation menu under **Identity & Security**.*
+  >**NOTE:** *If running this lab in a Sandbox environment, you can find your compartment OCID in the View Login Info panel.
+You can also copy the compartment OCID from the Compartments page in the Oracle Cloud console.
+Enter `Compartments` into the search bar, or locate **Compartments** in the Oracle Cloud console navigation menu under **Identity & Security**.*

 11. Locate `gg.eventhandler.oci.bucketMappingTemplate`, and then replace the placeholder with a name for your target bucket.